vorobel/auth-front/README.md

 ## About the Author

 This project is created by [Bohdan Vorobel](https://github.com/vorobel).
-You can contact Bohdan at bohdan.romanovich@gmail.com.
+You can contact me at bohdan.romanovich@gmail.com.

 ## Available Scripts